hkotek/hkotek.com/index.md

     office location: Cambridge, MA
     email: hkotek at alum.mit.edu

-I am a Linguist working at Apple.
-I am a member of the Natural Language data science team for Siri Understanding.
-I have expertise in managing all aspects of data collection and analysis efforts for various NLP tasks at scale, including onboarding and training annotators; designing annotation tasks and tools; data sampling; analyzing data for accuracy, consistency, and efficiency; error analysis; implementing improvements to ontology, task design, and annotator training; and reporting to stakeholders.
-Most recently, my focus has been on data generation, robustness, and safety of Large Language Models.
-In Fall 2023, I taught a [seminar on LLMs at MIT](https://linguistics.mit.edu/24-s90-special-topics_exploring_language_technologies/).
+I am a machine learning researcher and linguist working at Apple.
+I am a member of Responsible AI team, currently leading the data and evaluation efforts for the Apple Intelligence.
+In this role, I focus on identifying, evaluating, and developing mitigation strategies for harms and biases in customer-facing products that use Apple's Large Language Models.
+I have expertise in managing all aspects of data generation, annotation, red-teaming, model evaluation, and data analysis for ML models at scale--- including onboarding and training annotators; designing annotation tasks and tooling; data sampling; data analysis for annotation accuracy, consistency, and efficiency; error analysis; model evaluation; insight distillation; and reporting to stakeholders.

-I continue to engage in research as a Research Affiliate at [MIT linguistics](https://linguistics.mit.edu/user/hkotek/), with a focus on LLM safety and efficient data collection.
+I additionally maintain an affiliation with the [MIT Department of Linguistics](https://linguistics.mit.edu/user/hkotek/), and continue to engage in research and publication as part of my role at Apple and as my role at MIT.
+My publications have focused on NLP, human-in-the-loop annotation, efficient data collection, question answering, visual understanding, and Responsible AI.
+In Fall 2024, I am teaching a [seminar on LLMs at MIT](https://linguistics.mit.edu/s90_f24/), open to undergraduate and graduate students in the Boston area.
+Check out the syllabus and blurb on my [teaching](/teaching) page.

+I am currently a member of the Executive Committee of the \href{https://www.lsadc.org/}{Linguistic Society of America (LSA)}, Chair of the \href{https://genderinlinguistics.org/}{LSA Committee on Gender Equity in Linguistics}, and a member of the \href{https://www.lsadc.org/AF_MemberCommittee.asp?committeeid=16}{LSA Committee on Linguistic Institutes and Fellowships}.
+Most recently, I am a co-organizer of \href{https://www.lsadc.org/content.asp?contentid=407}{LEXING: Linguists in Industry, Non-profits, and Government}, a symposium co-located with the LSA Annual Meeting in January 2025, bringing together linguists working outside academia in all sectors and careers.

+I received my PhD in Linguistics from MIT in 2014, with a dissertation on the syntax, semantics, and processing of questions.
+Prior to joining Apple, I was a Lecturer in Semantics at Yale and a Visiting Assistant Professor in Syntax at NYU, and I have held a Mellon Postdoctoral Fellowship at McGill University.
 My academic research focused on different aspects of the syntax-semantics interface, using both traditional and experimental methods.
 I mainly worked on A-bar phenomena, including wh-questions, focus constructions, relative clauses and free relatives, ellipsis, wh-indefinites, (focus) intervention effects, and comparatives and superlatives.
-I additionally have an ongoing interest in studying and contributing to equity in the field.

-I received my PhD in Linguistics from MIT in 2014, with a dissertation on the syntax, semantics, and processing of questions.
-Prior to joining Apple, I was a Lecturer in Semantics at Yale and a Visiting Assistant Professor in Syntax at NYU, and I have held a Mellon Postdoctoral Fellowship at McGill University.

-Please visit the [about page](/about) for more details concerning my research interests and my academic history.
+Please visit my [About](/about) page for more details concerning my research interests and my academic history.
 See my [resume](KotekResume-2col.pdf), my [academic CV](KotekCV.pdf), my [MIT linguistics user page](https://linguistics.mit.edu/user/hkotek/), or my [LinkedIn page](https://www.linkedin.com/in/hadas-kotek-phd/) for additional details.

 ✨ ️***NEW***✨  Blog